A Eucharistic Community joined to worship, serve and know God.

 PROGRAM GOALS

 Saint Callistus Catholic Parish strives to be a Christian community faithful to the Gospel and the Catholic Tradition.
-The parish is, in reality, a community of communities: students, faculty, townspeople, commuters, laborers, all united in the endless struggle and search to know, love and serve God, self and one another.
+The parish is a community of communities: students, faculty, townspeople, commuters, laborers, all united in the endless struggle and search to know, love and serve God, self and one another.
 The unique diversity of the parish offers at once a challenge and a rich resource for learning.

 The goals of Saint Callistus Catechetical program are: